 These questions may be helpful to advance the conversation

 4. Focus on your friend's safety Talk to your friend about their safety and how s/he could protect him/herself.

 5. Help your friend understand thatthe abuse is not their fault and that no-one deserves to be abused, no matter what they do, don't do, look like or say.

-6. Listen to your friend and help them to think about their relationship regardless of whether she wants to break up or stay and how she can protect herself from any more abuse.
+6. Listen to your friend and help them to think about their relationship regardless of whether your friend wants to break up or stay and how s/he can protect him/herself from any more abuse.

-REMEMBER: Encourage her to talk to a counsellor, or talk to a counsellor yourself about what you could do to support her
+Encourage your friend to talk to a counsellor, or talk to a counsellor yourself about what you could do to supportyour friend

 If you feel overwhelmed or frightened yourself, get help.

 impact acknowledges the Aboriginal and Torres Strait Islander People as the First Peoples of Australia, the traditional owners of the lands and waters throughout Australia.
 As such, we recognise their continuing connection to land, waters and community and we pay our respects to their peoples, their cultures and to their elders past, present and emerging.